-The Ministry of Tourism, Government of India, with an aim to extend support to the foreign tourists who are stranded in India, has come up with a portal to disseminate information regarding the services that can be availed by foreign tourists who are stuck far away from their home land.
+The Ministry of Tourism, Government of India, with an aim to extend support to the foreign tourists who are stranded in India, has come up with a portal to disseminate information regarding the services that can be availed by foreign tourists who have stuck far away from their homeland.

 - The portal is titled ‘Stranded in India’ and aims to act as a support network for foreign tourists stuck in various parts of the country.

 - The portal strandedinindia.com consists of the following information that will be useful for the tourists in their time of need:

 - Comprehensive information around COVID-19 helpline numbers or call-centers that the foreign tourists can reach out to for help.

 - A variety of information around the Ministry of External Affairs control centers along with their contact information.